ucsb-cs148/f21/_lab/lab03.md

 </div>

-# Ten days to MVP.
+# Ten days to MVP Code Freeze.
+Twelve to MVP video demos.
 Please prepare:
 ## Planning your demo (MVP video)

-* Plan a five minute presentation video
+* Plan an up-to-five minute presentation video
-* Please prepare a 5 minute YouTube video (unlisted or public, your choice)
+* Please prepare a max.
+5 minute YouTube video (unlisted or public, your choice)
   - See the bottom of the [lab02](https://ucsb-cs148.github.io/f21/lab/lab02/) description for information about creating your MVP video.
   - Links to videos will be made available to (some of) the class for peer review, but will not be made public
 * Present to an audience of **potential users**